Join the Army Reserve

 To join the Army Reserve you need to be 18.
 You can apply to join when you are 17 years and 9 months old, so that you're ready to join on your 18th birthday.

-To join as a soldier, you must apply by the time you are 49 years and 11 months.
-You must start Phase 1 training by your 51st birthday, and be in Phase 2 by your 52nd birthday
+To join as a soldier, you must apply by the time you are 42 years and 6 months.
+You must start Phase 1 training by your 43rd birthday

 To join as an officer, you must apply by the time you are 48 years and 9 months.
 You must start your training by your 50th birthday